tdm291104/tdm291104/README.md

 <hr/>
 <br/>

-I'm a third-year IT student specializing in Japanese at Danang University of Science and Technology.
+✨ I'm a third-year IT student specializing in Japanese at Danang University of Science and Technology.
 I am passionate about DevOps, AI/ML, and Backend Development, and I enjoy building innovative projects that combine these fields.
-I'm always keen to learn new technologies and collaborate on exciting projects.
+I'm always keen to learn new technologies and collaborate on exciting projects. ✨

 Skills:
 - 🔭 Languages: Python, JavaScript, SQL, TypeScript
-- 🌱 Frameworks: Django, NestJS, React
+- 🌱 Frameworks: NestJS, React
 - ⚡ Tools: Docker, Git
 - 😄 Specialties: DevOps, AI/ML, Backend Development